Name Republic of Uganda

 • Please do not take photographs of the local people without asking their permission first.

 • Please do not encourage trade or give personal items away to the local people (if we support begging we promote begging).

 • If you have brought gifts to give to the local people, please give them to your guide for proper distribution.

 • Beware of anyone asking you for gifts or money and do not feel obliged to donate anything.

 • Please report back to us if you are harassed.

 • Most places do not have either and some safari vehicles do not have radios.

-• The sounds of the ‘bush’ are so special, unique and memorable, we advise against either, but if you are a ‘music addict’, we suggest you bring your IPod and sufficient power supply.
+• The sounds of the bush are so special, unique and memorable that we advise against either, but if you are a 'music addict', we suggest you bring an iPod and sufficient power supply.

-• The first thing most visitors notice is that Ugandan’s as a whole are extremely friendly, helpful people.
-Much of Uganda’s population is extremely poor though so take good care of your valuables, especially money and travelers cheques.
+• The first thing most visitors notice is that Ugandans as a whole are extremely friendly, helpful people.
+Much of Uganda's population is extremely poor though so take good care of your valuables, especially money and Travellers Cheques.
 Please do not leave money in your room or unattended in a safari vehicle.

-• If you are walking around towns, please do not wear flashy jewelry, and hold on tight to your bags.
+• If you are walking around, please do not wear flashy jewellery or have expensive electronic equipment on display, and hold on tight to your bags.

 • We cannot accept responsibility for theft and all hotels and lodges have a security box for valuables and lock-up rooms for excess luggage storage.